Beneteau 361: Production

 The design was built by Beneteau in the United States, but it is now out of production.
 It was also called the Oceanis 361 and was marketed as the Moorings 362 with a two cabin configuration and as the Moorings 363 and Stardust 363 with three cabins, for use primarily in the yacht charter business.

 Design

 The Beneteau 361 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, a raked stem, a walk-through reverse transom an internally-mounted spade-type rudder controlled by a wheel and a fixed fin bulb keel.
 It displaces 13349 lb and carries 4156 lb of ballast.

 The boat has a draft of 5.00 ft with the standard keel fitted.
 It was sold in three cabin configurations, two cabin, three cabin and with a main saloon.

+The design has sleeping accommodation for four to six people in two or three cabins.
+There is a double "V"-berth berth in the bow cabin, an U-shaped settee and a straight settee in the main salon and an aft cabin with a transverse double berth or opetionally, two cabins aft, each with doubles.
+The galley is located on the port side just forward of the companionway ladder.
+The galley is C-shaped and is equipped with a three-burner stove, an icebox and a double sink.
+A navigation station is forward of the galley, on the port side.
+The head is located amidships on the starboard side.

 The boat is fitted with a Swedish Volvo Penta 2030 diesel engine of 30 hp.
 The fuel tank holds 20 u.s.gal and the fresh water tank has a capacity of 125 u.s.gal.

 The design has a hull speed of 7.47 kn.